UIUC-iSchool-DataViz/is445_spring2022/week10/lecture10_part1.md

 You can share raw data sets and sources, ask questions about reading/modifying the dataset and post code to do so **that isn't working**.

-Please do not share processed or cleaned datasets.
+Please do not share processed or cleaned datasets online.

 ---